MileHacker Logo

 Payment

-Credit card acceptance varies; cash or mobile payment is common.
+Credit card acceptance varies; cash or mobile payment should be common.

 Accommodation Recommendations